Maritime Risk Management Explained

 This can only be achieved by gathering data from vessels and organisations across the industry, to create accurate and detailed maritime risk management predictive models.

 This proactive modelling is far more effective than just analysing previous individual incidents from within your own fleet.
-However, shipping companies have not previously been able to achieve this forward-looking maritime risk management.
+However, Shipping Risk Management companies shipping companies have not previously been able to achieve this forward-looking maritime risk management.
 They have simply not had the data available to look forward rather than back.
 Shipping companies only had access to their own internal data, which was unlikely to give clear indications of future issues.
 In short, they did not have enough information to develop predictive risk analysis.

 Without sufficient data to spot trends and model the future, there is little chance of pinpointing and mitigating future risks successfully.
 This has, up to now, been the biggest failing in maritime risk management.
 It has meant key threats have often been missed, resulting in major disasters.